Danswar/mvp-starter/README.md

   - <b>User's database:</b> storage for user's related data as well as user interactions with the product (e.g: `Shopping cart` in a e-commerce).
   - <b>Business app api:</b> It is where bussines rules for the lives.
 Represented as single block but could be a group of microservices as well.
 Custom for every particular product.
   - <b>Single page app:</b> Frontend application that registered users use to interact with the product and its own data.
 Usually built as client render application using frameworks like `React` or `Angular`

+## Deliverable
+It is the property that it is going to be delivered and represents the product from an operational point of view.
+It consists of:
+  - Source code of every application developed (e.g: `github` repository or similar).
+  - Documentation generated during the development.
+  - All settings on underlaying infrastructure and assetes created on third party software (e.g: `aws` accounts, `figma` mockups, or similars).

+## Implementation in an AWS environment.

+### CMS
+[TODO strapi justification]

+### SSG
+[TODO Nextjs justification]

+### Hosting
+[TBD]